 FMLA tax credit for employers

 The FMLA tax credit is a tax liability reduction that eligible employers can receive for paying wages to employees for FMLA leave.
-Employers have the right to this tax credit for tax years 2018 and 2019.
-The tax credit only applies to those tax years unless Congress renews it.
+Employers have the right to this tax credit for tax years 2021 and 2022.

 Employers can claim the FMLA tax credit if they meet the requirements.
 Not all employers who offer FMLA can claim the tax credit.